 Nanoparticles such as gold nanospheres, nanorods and nanostars are a promising additive to titanium dioxide (TiO2) to increase photocatalytic efficiency.
-However, conventional TiO2-nanoparticles drive photocatalytic reaction only by UV light.
+Conventional TiO2-nanoparticles are promising materials to drive photocatalytic reactions using light.
+However, they can only use UV wavelengths to promote reaction.
 There is a need for materials with enhanced photocatalytic capacity under visible or infrared light in addition to UV.

 - High photocatalytic efficiency